Self Paced Learning Opportunities

 - Nebraska STAR Reference Manual

 This online tutorial, developed by the Nebraska Library Commission, provides a great, basic introduction to reference.
-The tutorial consists of chapters so you can select what topics interests you most.
+The tutorial consists of chapters so you can select what topics interests you the most.
 There are great customer service tips included, as well as suggestions on how to perform a good reference interview.

 - OCLC WorldShare Interlibrary Loan Tutorials